• Home

 CHECK

-The HR staff member carrying out the online check must check that any photograph on the online right to work check is a true likeness to the individual presenting themselves for work and will also check the working permissions listed to ensure that this is in line with the work offered.
+The People Team staff member carrying out the online check must check that any photograph on the online right to work check is a true likeness to the individual presenting themselves for work and will also check the working permissions listed to ensure that this is in line with the work offered.
 This is normally completed via video call.

 RETAIN

-HR will retain a clear copy of the response provided by the online right to work check.
+The People Team will retain a clear copy of the response provided by the online right to work check.
 A copy of this will be retained electronically on the worker's file for the duration of their employment and thereafter in line with our retention policy.

 The Home Office has an audit record of online checks conducted by employers using the service.